 Objective 1.
 Increase scientific understanding Proposed Activity Scope Additional Objective(s) Lead Participants Continue core lake water quality monitoring Continue monitoring throughout Coeur d'Alene Lake for metals, nutrients, physical parameters, and biological communities.
 Opportunities to optimize field sampling will be evaluated, including evaluating potential river monitoring.
-Annual sampling plans will be presented to the TLG before spring sampling begins.
+Annual sampling plans will be presented to the TLG at the beginning of the field season.
 Facilitates Objective 5 IDEQ CDA Tribe Support from EPA Collaborate with the MILES project The University of Idaho EPSCoR - "Managing Idaho Landscapes for Ecosystem Services (MILES)" project will continue through 2018.
-Objectives 2, 4, and 5 IDEQ CDA Tribe U of I Partner with universities to pursue funding IDEQ and the Tribe will continue to partner with area research universities to pursue funding to support research on nutrient sources in the watershed, nutrient cycling in lakebed sediments, and strengthening the predictive ability ofELCOM-CAEDYM.
-Objectives 2, 3, 4, and 5 IDEQ CDA Tribe Universities Science reporting Revisions to the long term lake water quality trends will be reported to the TLG and BEIPC annually as new data is compiled each spring.
+Objectives 2, 4, and 5 IDEQ CDA Tribe U of I Partner with universities to pursue funding IDEQ and the Tribe will continue to partner with area research universities to pursue funding to support research on nutrient sources in the watershed, nutrient cycling in lakebed sediments, and strengthening the predictive ability of Aquatic Ecosystem Modeling 3D (AEM3D).
+Objectives 2, 3, 4, and 5 IDEQ CDA Tribe Universities Science reporting Revisions to the long term lake water quality trends will be reported to the TLG and BEIPC as new data is compiled each spring.
 As in-depth synthesis continues, results will be reported related to variables effecting long term lake trends.
 Objective 2 IDEQ CDA Tribe